 Water and Sewer Utilities

 The City of Duncan is committed to maintaining and upgrading water, sewer and storm sewer infrastructure.
 The primary purpose of the City of Duncan’s water system is to provide clean, safe drinking water.
-To ensure sustainability of the system, the City of Duncan undertakes a number of initiatives towards water conservation, such as the ongoing Water Metering Program.
+To ensure sustainability of the system, the City of Duncan undertakes a number of initiatives towards water conservation, such as the ongoing Water Meter Program.

 The City’s water sources are four deep wells and two reservoirs for water distribution which are situated near the Cowichan River and which extract water from a sub-river aquifer.
 This aquifer is considered to be an “un-confined” aquifer that is regenerated by water from the river and adjacent watershed being filtered by layers of pervious soils.

 Water and sewer services include the operations and maintenance of the City’s water and sewer systems.
 The City’s water distribution system covers approximately 5 square kilometers and services over 15,000 people extending into portions of the Municipality of North Cowichan, the Cowichan Valley Regional District Electoral areas “D” and “E”, and Cowichan Tribes lands.
 The City maintains a separate system of underground pipes to collect sewer and waste water for treatment at the Joint Utilities Board (JUB) Lagoons that are jointly owned with the Municipality of North Cowichan.
 The City’s proportional costs of maintaining the JUB Lagoons is included in the sewer service charges.

 If you have questions about your water billing account, please email firstname.lastname@example.org

 Please report emergencies involving water or sewer issues immediately to Public Works: